All About Other Nutrients

 Cranberry and health

 Dosage of cranberry depends on the condition that is being treated.
-A medical doctor and/or alternative health care provider can advise on individual cases - this information is provided as a guide only:
+A medical doctor and/or alternative health care provider can advise on individual cases.
+This information is provided only as a general guide.
+For individual information, consult your doctor to diagnose and treat your condition.

 INFANTS 0-12mths Fresh fruit and juice are fine

-CHILDREN 1-8yrs Fresh fruit and juice are fine
+CHILDREN 1-38yrs Fresh fruit and juice are fine

 ADULTS 19-50yrs